VisTrails/VisTrails/doc/usersguide/groups.rst

 Further, the contents of the groups or combinations of groups are revealed through the ``Show Pipeline`` option.
 First select the ``group`` module in the pipeline and then select ``Show Pipeline`` from the ``Workflow`` menu.
 The group's contents will be shown in a separate window.
 If there is a group within a group, selecting the interior ``group`` module and then selecting ``Show Pipeline`` will show the additional contents.

 In addition to viewing the group's contents, any group may be also un-grouped; that is, restored to its individual modules.
 This is done by selecting the group module in the pipeline, and then choosing the ``Edit`` :math:`\rightarrow` ``Ungroup`` menu option or by pressing 'Ctrl-Shift-G'.
+A group's pipeline may not be used to ungroup interior groups, however.
+Groups may only be ungrouped from the pipeline view, and not from the windows that are created when selecting ``Show Pipeline``.
+Thus, an interior group may only be ungrouped after the group to which is belongs is ungrouped.
-Combinations of groups may be ungrouped in any order.
+# Combinations of groups may be ungrouped in any order.

 .. _sec-grouping-subworkflows: